ngf7/Pupil-processing-/README.md

 - aligned_pupil_smoothed_10: pupil areas smoothed over 10 time frames aligned to galvo frames, concatenated across all blocks and contexts (if applicable)
 - aligned_pupil_smoothed_30: pupil areas smoothed over 30 time frames aligned to galvo frames, concatenated across all blocks and contexts (if applicable)
 - pup_norm: normalized unsmoothed pupil areas aligned to galvo frames, concatenated across all blocks.
 Calculed by (pupil areas - mean(pupil areas))/mean(pupil areas)
-- pup_norm_10: normalized pupil areas smoothed over 10 timeframes aligned to galvo frames, concatenated across all blocks and contexts (if applicable).
+- pup_norm_10: normalized pupil areas smoothed over 10 timeframes aligned to galvo frames, concatenated across all blocks within the context.
 Calculated just as in pup_norm but using areas smoothed by 10
-- pup_norm_30: normalized pupil areas smoothed over 10 timeframes aligned to galvo frames, concatenated across all blocks and contexts (if applicable).
+- pup_norm_30: normalized pupil areas smoothed over 10 timeframes aligned to galvo frames, concatenated across all blocks within the context.
 Calculated just as in pup_norm but using areas smoothed by 30
-- aligned_pupil_x_position: pupil position on the x-axis within the FOV aligned to galo frames, concatenated across all blocks and contexts (if applicable)
+- aligned_pupil_x_position: pupil position on the x-axis within the FOV aligned to galo frames, concatenated across all blocks within the context
-- aligned_pupil_y_position: pupil position on the y-axis within the FOV aligned to galo frames, concatenated across all blocks and contexts (if applicable)
+- aligned_pupil_y_position: pupil position on the y-axis within the FOV aligned to galo frames, concatenated across all blocks within the context
-- x_velocity: running velocity in x aligned to galvo frames, concatenated across all blocks and contexts (if applicable).
+- x_velocity: running velocity in x aligned to galvo frames, concatenated across all blocks within the context.
 Not absolute value
-- y_velocity: running velocity in y aligned to galvo frames, concatenated across all blocks and contexts (if applicable)
+- y_velocity: running velocity in y aligned to galvo frames, concatenated across all blocks within the context
 - loco_sum: squared sum of the absolute value of x and y velocities
 - loco_sum_smooth: loco_sum gaussian smoothed over 100 timeframes
 - blockTransistions: indicies related to all block concatenated variables where there is an interface between two blocks

+If you set cont to 'none' all of the above variables will be saved to file in the tot_file_save_path.
+If you do have multiple contexts, additional code will be run to concatenate across the two contexts, and those variables (following the same names) will be saved into tot_file_save_path.

 If you input 'y' for kmeans analysis the following variables will also be present:
 - C: value of the 2 centroids identified in the data ot be used to be used for classiication